mozilla/glean/docs/dev/core/new-metric-type.md

 A metric type implementation is defined in its own file under `glean-core/src/metrics/`, e.g. `glean-core/src/metrics/counter.rs` for a [Counter](/user/metrics/counter.md).

-Start by defining a structure:
+Start by defining a structure to hold the metric's metadata:

 ```rust,noplaypen
 #[derive(Debug)]